genophenoenvo/2020-tripods-neon-workshop/step2.rst

    You can set the ``Minimum Disk Space`` to the minimum amount of scratch space you think your data will need.

-**3d.** After you've set the analysis name, input data, and resource requirements, click ``Launch Analysis``
+   **iv.** After you've set the analysis name, input data, and resource requirements, click ``Launch Analysis``

     Watch closely, you'll see a notification at the top of your screen and in the Bell icon in the upper right.

-**4a.** Open the |analyses_button| icon labeled "Analyses" to view your running analysis.
+**4.** Open the |analyses_button| icon labeled "Analyses" to view your running analysis.

     Look for your App Name.
 See the square icon with an arrow pointed up to the right?
 Click on that icon and a new tab will open.

     |analyses_window|

-**4b.** Alternately, click the Bell icon in the upper right to see your notifications, you should see 'Access your running analysis here.' as an option.
+    Alternately, click the Bell icon in the upper right to see your notifications, you should see 'Access your running analysis here.' as an option.
 Click on that link and a new tab will open.

 **5.** Having clicked on either of the hyperlinked icons in Step 4 should result in a new tab opening in your browser.